-Hormones are also involved in the hunger process, and they’re released when food breaks down during the digestion process.
-Protein breaks down into amino acids, fat down to fatty acids, and carbohydrates down to glucose.
+Hormones are also involved in the hunger process; they’re released when food breaks down during digestion.
+Protein breaks down into amino acids, fat into fatty acids, and carbohydratesinto glucose.
 This process regulates hormone production and tells the brain when you’re full or need more fuel.
-Ghrelin and leptin are two hormones that circulate through the blood and communicate with hunger generating and suppressing neurons produced in the hypothalamus.
+Ghrelin and leptin are hormones circulating through the blood and communicate with hunger, generating and suppressing neurons produced in the hypothalamus.

 How Cannabis Affects Hunger

-The reason why cannabis is so effective at hijacking your hunger pangs is because of the way cannabis interacts with the body’s natural systems that operate the hunger experience.
+The reason why cannabis is so effective at hijacking your hunger pangs is because of how cannabis interacts with the body’s natural systems that operate the hunger experience.
 In experiments with fasted mice, the endocannabinoid system uses the olfactory system to increase food intake by increasing odor detection.

 The ECS is a widespread neuromodulatory system that plays an essential role in the central nervous system, according to the National Center for Biotechnology (NCBI).
 The ECS is composed of endogenous cannabinoids and cannabinoid receptors.
 The ECS has intrinsic effects on our body’s natural systems but also allows exogenous cannabinoids like THC to bind with our cannabinoid receptors and have an incredible host of different effects.

-A team of neuroscientists led by Edgar Soria-Gómez and Giovanni Marsicano was able to show this in a study with mice.
-The mice exposed to THC were much more attracted to smelly banana and almond oils than mice who hadn’t ingested THC.
-The scientists discovered that when these mice were fasted and became hungry, their olfactory bulb produced endocannabinoids.
+A team of neuroscientists led by Edgar Soria-Gómez and Giovanni Marsicano showed this in a study with mice.
+The mice exposed to THC were much more attracted to smelly banana and almond oils than mice without THC.
+The scientists discovered that when these mice fasted and became hungry, their olfactory bulbs produced endocannabinoids.
 This means that mice who are naturally hungry and mice who have their appetite stimulated by THC are being persuaded by the same biological functions.

 Controlling Hunger While Using Cannabis